Calzagatti: Grandma’s Original Modenese Recipe

 • 1 onion

-• To prepare the Calzagatti, Grandma’s Modenese recipe, if you use dried beans, soak them the night before.
+• To prepare Calzagatti (Grandma’s Modenese recipe), if you are using dried beans soak them the night before.

-Then, the next morning, drain them and cook them in 8.5 cups of already boiling water WITHOUT salt.
+The next morning, drain them and cook them in 2 liters of already boiling water WITHOUT salt.

-• Once the beans are cooked, drain them and save the cooking water that you will need to cook the polenta.
+• Once the beans are cooked, drain them and keep the cooking water; you’ll use it to cook the polenta.

-• Chop the onion along with the bacon and sauté it in the melted butter in a saucepan that can also contain the beans.
+• Chop the onion together with the pancetta and sauté them in the melted butter in a pot large enough to hold the beans as well.

-Once the bacon is browned, add the peeled tomatoes and crush them with the back of a wooden spoon, cook for 15 minutes.
+Once the pancetta is browned, add the peeled tomatoes and crush them with the back of a wooden spoon; cook for about 15 minutes.

-• Add the previously cooked beans, lightly salt (the bacon is quite salty on its own), mix well, and let the sauce cook for 20 minutes on low heat.
+• Add the previously cooked beans, season lightly (pancetta is quite salty on its own), mix well and let the sauce cook for 20 minutes over low heat.

-• Meanwhile, as the sauce with the beans cooks, bring the beans’ cooking water to a boil again.
+• While the bean sauce is cooking, bring the bean cooking water back to a boil.

-Add more water if needed, remember that for 3.5 cups of cornmeal, you need at least 8.5 cups of water.
+Add more water if needed; remember that for 400 grams of cornmeal you need at least 2 liters of water.

-• Once boiling, sprinkle in the cornmeal and cook the polenta, stirring with a wooden spoon to prevent sticking.
+• When the water reaches a boil, sprinkle in the cornmeal and cook the polenta, stirring with a wooden spoon so it doesn’t stick.

-• When the polenta starts to thicken (it takes at least 30 minutes), add the cooked sauce with the beans.
+• When the polenta begins to thicken (it takes at least 30 minutes), add the now-cooked bean sauce.

-• Mix everything, check the saltiness, and add more if needed.
+• Stir everything together, taste for salt and add more if needed.

-• Once the polenta is cooked and thick, pour it into a baking tray, forming a rectangle just over 0.5 inches thick.
+• Once the polenta is cooked and quite firm, turn it out into a baking pan, forming a rectangle a little over 1 cm thick (just over 3/8 inch).

 Cover with plastic wrap and let cool.

-• Heat plenty of oil for frying (lard was traditionally used), dust the calzagatti with a little cornmeal, and fry them a few at a time, turning them with a skimmer once they are golden on one side.
+• Heat plenty of frying oil (traditionally lard was used), dust the calzagatti lightly with a little cornmeal and fry a few at a time, turning them with a skimmer once they are golden on one side.

-• Brown them on the other side, then drain them on absorbent paper to remove excess oil.
+• Let them brown on the other side, then drain them on kitchen paper to remove excess oil.

-• Wait, before you go, here’s my FACEBOOK PAGE if you want to be updated daily with my recipe.
+• Wait—before you go, here’s my FACEBOOK PAGE if you’d like daily updates with my recipes.

-You can store them in the refrigerator for 2 days, well sealed in an airtight container, then heat them well spread out on a baking sheet.
+You can keep them in the refrigerator for up to 2 days, well sealed in an airtight container, then reheat them spread out on a baking tray.

-If you want to see other types of recipes, you can return to HOME.
+If you want to see other recipes you can return to HOME.

 Author image